CenterForSpatialResearch/methods-in-spatial-research-sp2021/assignments/assignment01.md

 ### Format

 - Your final map must be a designed map composition on a single 16:9 slide.
-You are encouraged to select one of the map examples discussed on 1/15 and immitate its graphic style.
+You are encouraged to select one of the map examples discussed on 1/15 and imitate its graphic style.
 - Your designed map composition must include:
   - title
   - legend